billmoss/CoreDataMigrations/README.md

 Keynote Presentation from my Core Data Migrations talk at San Antonio iOS Meetup.

-The presentation included 4 demos that are referenced in the slides.
+The presentation included 4 demos posted here on GitHub that are referenced in the slides.

 Demo 1: CoreDataMigrations-NoMigration
 This demo is a simple Core Data app with no model versioning or migration features.